MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 10. Browse for the *HighValue.csv* file you just created.

+11. In the SearchKey field select **Hostname**.

-11. Select **Next: Review and Create >**.
+12. Select **Next: Review and Create >**.

-12. Select **Create**.
+13. Select **Create**.

-13. The screen returns to the watchlists list.
+14. The screen returns to the watchlists list.

-14. Select your new watchlist.
+15. Select your new watchlist.
 On the right tab, select **View in Log Analytics**.

-15. The following KQL statement is automatically executed with the results displayed.
+16. The following KQL statement is automatically executed with the results displayed.

 ```KQL
 _GetWatchlist('HighValueHosts')